palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 ```

 Select `Interfacing Options`, and `Camera`.
-After enabling the camera, you should see screen below with the message 'The camera interface is enabled' similar to below.
+After enabling the camera, you should see the screen below with the message 'The camera interface is enabled' similar to below.

 ![Camera Enable Screen](https://emanual.robotis.com/assets/images/platform/turtlebot3/appendix_raspi_cam/pi-cam-hardware-setting-5.png)

-Then select `ok`, `Finish`, and reboot the TurtleBot.
+Then select `ok`, `Finish`, and reboot the TurtleBot3.

 ```bash
 sudo reboot
 ```
-Access the turtlebot again:
+Access the TurtleBot3 again:

 ```bash
 ssh pi@<turtlebot's IP Address>